G-Conard/g-conard.github.io/index.md

 ## Resume

-For a quick summary of my work and experiences, you can take a look at my [resume](g-conard.github.io/Conard Graduate Resume Updated.pdf).
+For a quick summary of my work and experiences, you can take a look at my <a href="g-conard.github.io/Conard Graduate Resume Updated.pdf" target="_blank">resume.</a>

 ## Quadruped Robots